RBLevine/VBA-challenge/README.md

 	corresponding Ticker for each of those values.
 2. testing_database (Microsoft Excel Macro-Enabled Worksheet):
 		This is the data provided to us for testing.
-I added a button labelled "Analyze" to quickly implement the code provided in the stockMarketLoop.vbs file
+I added a button labelled "Analyze" to quickly implement the code provided in the stockMarketLoop.vbs file.
+I also added a button labelled "Clear" that iterates through each worksheet in the workbook and deletes columns I through P so that the stockMarketLoop can be ran again.